It’s fun to be a leader again!

 So, why don’t you…

-- Tell your best “fun” and “unfun” leadership season.
+- Talk about your best “fun” and “unfun” leadership season.
 (You’ve got both.)

 - Reach out to a leader in or around your church in their own “unfun” season and give them a bit of your time.
 Remind them who they are.